Supreme Court appears to signal Obamacare will survive latest GOP challenge

 "If Republicans still control the Senate after this election, they're unlikely to play ball.
 Whatever the Supreme Court says is likely to stick."

-Near the end of the arguments acting Solicitor General Jeff Wall, perhaps making the Trump administration's last significant argument before the Supreme Court in a blockbuster case, said that the individual mandate "exceeds Congress' enumerated powers and that the court should leave it up to the "political branches to decide how to proceed."
+Near the end of the arguments, Wall, perhaps making the Trump administration's last significant argument before the Supreme Court in a blockbuster case, said that the individual mandate "exceeds Congress' enumerated powers" and that the court should leave it up to the "political branches to decide how to proceed."

 CNN's Tami Luhby, Austen Bundy, Hannah Rabinowitz and Daniella Mora contributed to this report.

-Note: This story has been updated with further developments Tuesday.